ST-kgc/PC-SSP/README.md

 We refer to the code of **CPC** \[1] and **kg-reeval** \[2].
 Thanks for their contributions:

-\[1] Oord, Aaron van den, Yazhe Li, and Oriol Vinyals.
-"Representation learning with contrastive predictive coding."
+\[1] Oord, et al. "Representation learning with contrastive predictive coding."
 2018.

-\[2] Sun, Zhiqing, et al. "A re-evaluation of knowledge graph completion methods."
+\[2] Sun, et al. "A re-evaluation of knowledge graph completion methods."
 2019.